Beautiful MOKE LAKE Queenstown and Best Things To Do

 Shotover Canyon extreme Jet Boat ride in Queenstown

-This activity is soo cool and I personally can recommend this strongly.
-If you love a bit of thrill and adrenaline then jet boating is definitely a must do in Queenstown.
+This activity is so cool and I can strongly recommend it!
+If you love a bit of thrill and adrenaline then jet boating is definitely a must-do in Queenstown.
 The very skilled driver skims the Jet Boat with 100km per hour through the narrow canyon with 360-degree spins now and then.
 Guaranteed laughs!
 Make sure to secure your seat for the jet boat a few days in advance as the boats fill up very fast!

 → Book here your Shotover Jet Boat seat via Viator